 We believe … that homeschooling as a method of instruction is as good or as bad as the parents who employ it.
 When compassionate and caring parents homeschool in an effort to improve the lives and educational outlooks of their children, homeschooling can operate in the best interests of the child.
 When unscrupulous parents homeschool in an effort to control their children and hide abuse, homeschooling can be detrimental to a child’s best interests.

 We believe … that homeschooling needs safeguards to ensure that it is not used as a cover for child maltreatment, and that enacting such safeguards is in the best interests of both children’s well-being and the credibility and public image of homeschooling as a movement.
-We draw attention to the consequences of lax homeschool statues by cataloguing cases where abusive or neglectful parents use homeschooling to hide child mistreatment.
+We draw attention to the consequences of lax homeschool statutes by cataloguing cases where abusive or neglectful parents use homeschooling to hide child mistreatment.

 We believe … that there need to be checks and balances in place to protect homeschooled children and ensure their well-being.
 CRHE’s policy recommendations, which were developed based on common themes identified in this database, would go a long way towards protecting homeschooled children.
 These include measures to flag at-risk children who are withdrawn from school to be homeschooled and efforts to bring homeschooled children into contact with people who are mandatory reporters.